webpack-contrib/source-map-loader/README.md

 };
 ```

 `source-map-loader` extracts existing [source maps](http://blog.teamtreehouse.com/introduction-source-maps) from all JavaScript entries.
-This includes both inline source maps as well as source map data linked via URL.
+This includes both inline source maps as well as those linked via URL.
 All source map data is passed to webpack for processing as per a chosen [source map style](https://webpack.js.org/configuration/devtool/) specified by the `devtool` option in [webpack.conf.js](https://webpack.js.org/configuration/).
  +
  +This loader is especially useful when using 3rd-party libraries having their own source maps.
 If not extracted and processed into the souce map of the webpack bundle, browsers may misinterpret source map data. `source-map-loader` allows webpack to maintain source map data continuity across libraries so ease of debugging is preserved.
  +